openshift/origin/docs/cluster_up_down.md

 ## Overview

 The `oc cluster up` command starts a local OpenShift all-in-one cluster with a configured registry, router, image streams, and default templates.
-By default, the command requires a working Docker connection.
-However, if running in an environment with [Docker Machine](https://docs.docker.com/machine) installed, it can create a Docker machine for you.

 The `oc cluster up` command will create a default user and project and, once it completes, will allow you to start using the command line to create and deploy apps with commands like `oc new-app`, `oc new-build`, and `oc run`.
 It will also print out